-These LGBT Netflix TV Shows and lesbian series have LGBTQ+ women and/or trans people either playing lead characters or simply in abundance and in general de-center cisgender heterosexual stories.
+These LGBT Netflix TV Shows and lesbian series have LGBTQ+ women and/or trans people either playing lead characters or otherwise in abundance and shows that de-center cisgender heterosexual stories.
 If you want queer and trans stories front & center, these shows are for you!

 Dead End: Paranormal Park